helidon-io/helidon/examples/microprofile/graphql/README.md

 The [GraphiQL UI](https://github.com/graphql/graphiql), which provides a UI to execute GraphQL commands, is not included by default in Helidon's Microprofile GraphQL implementation.
 You can follow the guide below to incorporate the UI into this example:

-1. Copy the contents in the sample index.html file from [here](https://github.com/graphql/graphiql/blob/main/packages/graphiql/README.md) into the file at `examples/microprofile/graphql/src/main/resources/web/index.html`
+1. Add the following contents to the sample `examples/microprofile/graphql/src/main/resources/web/index.html` file, which has been included below from [here](https://github.com/graphql/graphiql/blob/main/packages/graphiql/README.md) for convenience.

-   > Note: When running the above, if your do not see then GraphiQL UI, then copy the following into the above `index.html`

    ```html
    <html>